 If you think that being a little bit overweight is no big deal, you need to learn more about the link between diabetes and obesity.
 Diabetes is one of the most common complications seen as a result of obesity.
-The number of patients with diabetic, who are also overweight, has significantly increased in India.
+The number of patients with diabetes, who are also overweight, has significantly increased in India.

-According to a report by the World Health Organization (WHO), India ranks a scary first position in the number of patients with diabetes, amongst all other countries in the world.
+According to a report by the World Health Organization (WHO), India ranks in the scary first position in the number of patients with diabetes, amongst all other countries in the world.
 This disturbing find is corroborated by the fact that in 2010, the total number of diabetics in India was around 31.7 million, which is expected to rise to an astonishing 80 million by 2025.
 This is indeed a cause for concern for all Indians who are suffering from obesity, as obesity has been clearly linked to the development of diabetes in that person.

 If you are suffering from being overweight or obese, you need to lose that excess weight now, as every tick of the clock may be bringing you closer to the deadly disease of diabetes.